View online

 This IBM® Redbooks® publication describes the concepts, architecture, and implementation of the IBM XIV® Storage System.

-The XIV Storage System is designed to be a scalable enterprise storage system that is based upon a grid array of hardware components.
+The XIV Storage System is a scalable enterprise storage system that is based on a grid array of hardware components.
 It can attach to both Fibre Channel Protocol (FCP) and IP network Small Computer System Interface (iSCSI) capable hosts.
-This system is a good fit for clients who want to be able to grow capacity without managing multiple tiers of storage
+This system is a good fit for clients who want to be able to grow capacity without managing multiple tiers of storage.
+The XIV Storage System is suited for mixed or random access workloads, including online transaction processing, video streamings, images, email, and emerging workload areas, such as Web 2.0 and cloud storage.

 Table of contents